juliandreas/dire-cli/README.md

 ## Supported Providers

-Set your API key in a `.env` file in your project root:
+Set your API key in any `.env*` file in your project root:

 | Provider                             | Environment Variable    |
 | ------------------------------------ | ----------------------- |